simvue-io/docs/docs/tutorial/conclusion.md

 ## Further Examples
 This tutorial only scratched the surface of the kinds of things you can achieve with Simvue!
 For more examples, see the [^^Examples^^](/examples/basic-tensorflow/) section of the documentation.

+For more advanced functionality of Simvue, including adding processes to be able to begin and stop simulations automatically, or use Multiparser to track simulations which are not Python based, [^^see the second tutorial here^^](tutorial_moose/introduction)